molLbach/Odin-landing-page/README.md

 I sticked largely to the Main template provided by odin, tried to be as standart as possible so that people may modify on it if they wish so.
+I also didn't implement yet media queries so there is that.

 <h1><a href="https://mollbach.github.io/Odin-landing-page/">VIEW THE SITE</a></h1>